makrai/notes/aralikatte2105-faithful-summ-nucleus.md

 # 1 Intro

 * Neural generation models generate outputs with low diversity due to standard likelihood training, approximate decoding objectives, and lack of high quality multireference datasets
   (Fan+ 2018; Kulikov+ 2019; Freitag+ 2020; Choi+ 2020).
 Not much attention has
 * diverse, yet faithful summaries
-  * two goals are often challenging to achieve simultaneously (Hashimoto+ 2019);
+  * two goals are often challenging to achieve simultaneously (Hashimoto+ 2019)
-    a model can produce diverse outputs through sampling (Fan+ 2018; Holtzman+ 2020), but at the cost of quality
+  * a model can produce diverse outputs through sampling (Fan+ 2018; Holtzman+ 2020), but at the cost of quality
-* Focus Attention MEchanism (or Fame ) to transformer-based seq2seq archits
+* Focus Attention MEchanism (or FAMe) to transformer-based seq2seq archits
-* Fame aims to perform source-side planning to focus the summary on supported
+* FAMe aims to perform source-side planning to focus the summary on supported
   * augments standard contextual representations with a dynamic source-conditioned vocabulary biasing layer
 * findings:
-  * Fame promotes summaries faithful to the source When evaluated on XSum
+  * FAMe promotes summaries faithful to the source When evaluated on XSum
-  * In the paper we focus on assessing Fame on XS UM .
-But other summarization and text editing results can be found in Appendix B and C
+  * In the paper we focus on assessing FAMe on XSum
+  * other summarization and text editing results in Appendix B and C
-  * experiments with two SOTA summarizers – RoBERTa S2S and PEGASUS  – show that both models generate summaries that are more faithful to their input documents when augmented with Fame , in comparison with their vanilla
+  * experiments with two SOTA summarizers – RoBERTa S2S & PEGASUS  – show that
+    both models generate summaries that are more faithful to their input documents when augmented with FAMe, in comparison with their vanilla
   * Faithfulness is measured through a variety of previously proposed metrics
-    * In addition, we leverage the manually annotated document-summary pairs for faithfulness from Maynez+ (2020) and train a scorer which serves as an efficient proxy for expensive human evaluations.
+    * In addition, we leverage the manually annotated doc-summary pairs for faithfulness from Maynez+ (2020) and train a scorer which serves as an efficient proxy for expensive human evaluations.
 We call this metric BERTFaithful
-  * Fame enables diverse summaries
+  * FAMe enables diverse summaries
-    * Fame , by design, supports Focus Sampling – a technique that is more effective in sampling topically relevant tokens to generate diverse, yet topically consistent and faithful outputs, than other sampling methods (Fan+ 2018; Holtzman+ 2020).
-Figure 1 illustrates how focus sampling generates better summaries than other sampling methods.
-We demonstrate the effectiveness of our new Focus Sampling technique using a variety of existing diversity and faithfulnes measures.
-Empirically, we find that optimizing for high diversity often comes at the cost of faithfulness
+    * FAMe, by design, supports Focus Sampling – a technique that is more effective in sampling topically relevant tokens to generate diverse, yet topically consistent and faithful outputs, than other sampling methods (Fan+ 2018; Holtzman+ 2020)
+    * We demonstrate the effectiveness of our Focus Sampling technique using a variety of existing diversity and faithfulnes measures.
+Empirically, we
+    * optimizing for high diversity often comes at the cost of faithfulness
-    * provides a mechanism for trading-off faithfulness with diversity in summ
+    * provides a mechanism for trading-off faithfulness with diversity

 # 2 Related Work